 34. Intuit's Use of Your Information.
 You agree that Intuit may maintain and use your information in accordance with Intuit's Privacy Statement posted on the Service’s website.
 Intuit, at its sole discretion, may report information about you and your account to credit reporting agencies, fraud monitoring services, and other third-party vendors to the extent necessary to provide the Services or to manage our risk.
 Intuit, at our sole discretion, may share your information with law enforcement, government agencies, attorneys, credit bureaus, fraud detection and monitoring services, or card or payment networks if we suspect fraud or unusual activity, for any debt collection purpose, or as otherwise specified in this Agreement.
 Intuit may provide merchants with optional recommendations or tips intended to help optimize their businesses, which may be based on transaction history and performance.
 You agree that Intuit may use your transaction history and performance data for this purpose.
 For merchants processing American Express, you agree that we may provide American Express with your information for marketing purposes.
 For merchants using PayPal, we may use your information to create an account on your behalf, solely for the purposes of enabling you to receive payments from PayPal.

-35. Inactive Accounts; Unclaimed Property.
-Failure to present any transaction for clearing and settlement, or failure to add funds or access funds in your Merchant Account, for (a) the applicable time period as mandated or allowed by state law, or (b) twenty-four (24) months, whichever is less, may result in your Merchant Account being terminated and your funds remitted to your state of residency.
+35. Unclaimed Property; Compliance; Inactive Accounts.
+Any funds in your Merchant Account that we are unable to clear and/or settle to you for any reason, including your abandonment of your account or your failure to remedy any deficiencies in the information we are required to collect for anti-money laundering purposes, for (a) the applicable time period as mandated or allowed by applicable law, or (b) twenty-four (24) months, whichever is less, may be remitted to your state of residency or otherwise in accordance with applicable unclaimed property laws.
+We may also unwind transactions or direct funds to specially designated accounts pursuant to anti-money laundering, sanctions or other compliance requirements.
 At our sole discretion, we may suspend your access to the Services in the event your Merchant Account has been inactive for six (6) months.

 36. Your Representation and Warranties.
 Without limiting any other warranties under this Agreement, you represent and warrant that: (a) you have the right, power, and ability to enter into this Agreement on your behalf and the business entity on whose behalf you are acting; (b) that all information you provide to us is current and accurate; (c) all transactions submitted by you are bona fide transactions and in compliance with the Rules, this Agreement, and applicable law; (d) you will fulfill all your obligations to your customers and will resolve any customer disputes or complaints directly; (e) you will not use the Services, directly or indirectly, for any fraudulent undertaking or in any manner so as to interfere with the operation of the Services; and (f) your use of Services is in compliance with this Agreement.
 You agree (i) to comply with all applicable procedures related to accepting credit or debit cards, and (ii) the card payment transaction itself shall not involve any element of credit for any other purposes other than as set forth in this Agreement, and shall not be subject to any defense, dispute, offset or counter claim which may be raised by any payor or cardholder under any applicable laws or Rules.
 You agree that any reversal of a transaction initiated by you represents a bona fide refund or adjustment on a payment transaction.